Corylus avellana (Hazel)

 In Irish and Gaelic mythology, the hazel is often thought to be a "tree of knowledge" - the nuts holding and aiding wisdom, inspiration and learning.
 Druids and others use the highly flexible wands for divination purposes.
 Hazels also have a reputation for inspiring poetry for those sitting beneath it.

 Note that the filbert (Corylus maxima) is not native to the UK.
+However, numerous crosses sometimes make identification uncertain.

 Biodiversity value: HIGH